-Pedestrian facilities must be designed in accordance with ADA to accommodate the physically and visually challenged citizens whose mobility is dependent on wheelchairs and other devices.
+Pedestrian facilities must be designed in accordance with ADA to accommodate people with disabilities.
 Refer to the Design Standards for additional details.

 Pull boxes, manholes (and other utility covers), and other types of existing surface features in the location of a proposed curb ramp should be relocated when feasible.
 When relocation is not feasible, the feature shall be adjusted to the new ramp to meet the ADA requirements for surfaces (including the provision of a non-slip top surface, and adjustment to be flush with and at the same slope as the curb ramp).